We tested proprietary web agents, remote browsers, and benchmarked 8 MCP servers across web search and browser automation tasks.

 Evaluation: Web Voyager Benchmark

-The WebVoyager benchmark tests web agents across 15 real-world websites.
-It includes tasks like searching, clicking, navigating, and submitting forms.
+The WebVoyager benchmark tests web agents across 15 real-world websites with tasks like searching, clicking, navigating, and submitting forms.

 Methodology:

-- Agents are tested on 643 task instances across various sites, including Google, GitHub, and Wikipedia.
+- 643 task instances across Google, GitHub, Wikipedia, and other sites

 Some vendors modified the WebVoyager benchmark setup for their evaluations:

-- Browser-Use team: Adjusted prompts and migrated the pipeline to LangChain from raw OpenAI calls.
-Removed 55 tasks they deemed unsolvable or outdated (e.g., missing data on Apple’s site or outdated flight listings).
+- Browser-Use: Adjusted prompts and migrated from raw OpenAI calls to LangChain.
+Removed 55 tasks they considered unsolvable or outdated (missing Apple site data, outdated flight listings).

-- Agent-E (Emergence AI): Fine-tuned the DOM-based interaction and prompt template structure.
+- Agent-E (Emergence AI): Fine-tuned DOM-based interaction and prompt structure.
 Benchmarked against WebVoyager, not GPT-4o.

-These tools can autonomously navigate websites and perform multi-step tasks with minimal user guidance:
+These tools autonomously navigate websites and perform multi-step tasks with minimal user guidance.

 General-purpose autonomous agents (Web-capable)

-LLM-based general agents that can operate websites on behalf of the user with little to no oversight.
+LLM-based agents that operate websites with little to no oversight.

 - AgenticSeek – GitHub (91k stars) – A local-first alternative to Manus AI.
 AgenticSeek can autonomously browse the internet, search, read, extract information, and fill out web forms.